iggy96/corrosionPrediction/README.md

 lasso, poly kernel of svr, linear and ridge regression.
 This models were selected to make up the architecture of the super learner by a selection framework which also optimized them enough to be plugged straight into the super learner.

+The major adavnatage of this model is its efficient memory utilization and less runtime requirement.